 - The shame and embarrassment associated with a criminal conviction

-It is crucial to ensure you have a valid driver’s license and comply with California state laws to avoid facing the serious consequences of driving without a license.
+It is crucial to ensure you have a valid driver’s license and comply with California state laws to avoid facing the serious consequences for a violation.

-If you find yourself in this situation, it is important to work with a Los Angeles DUI attorney.
+If you find yourself in this situation, it is important to work with an experienced traffic violation attorney in Los Angeles.

 Criminal penalties and collateral consequences aside, you also need to be prepared to deal with the financial implications of a VC 12500 conviction.
-If you are found guilty, you be required to:
+If you are found guilty, in addition to any fees imposed by the court, you may need to:

 - Pay court costs